jgclark/vscode-todo-highlight/README.md

 - `Toggle highlight` : turn on/off the highlight
 ![](https://github.com/wayou/vscode-todo-highlight/raw/master/assets/toggle-highlight.gif)
-- `List highlighted annotations` : list annotations and reveal from corresponding file
+- `List highlighted annotations` : list annotations to the Output tab (when you have a folder and/or workspace open; when you are working on individual files in one or more editors, the command returns 0 results).
 ![](https://github.com/wayou/vscode-todo-highlight/raw/master/assets/list-annotations.gif)

 ### Installing